 Growing up as queer and Latinx, it was rare to see someone like me on TV.
 It feels as if television executives tend to favor the white, straight family over the gay, Latinx family.
 However, the reality is that we are not all white and straight.
 In fact, white people only make up about 60% of the population of the United States, while Hispanic people make up about 20% of the population, and Black and Asian people make up the next biggest percentages.
-Furthermore, a recent poll by The Washington Post indicates that 1 in 6 Gen Z adults identify as LGBTQ+, with that number expected to grow.
+Furthermore, a recent poll by The Washington Post indicates that 1 in 6 Gen Z adults identify as LGBTQ2SIA+, with that number expected to grow.
 The fact is, shows about white, straight families are not enough.
 Throughout quarantine, I have taken the opportunity to watch many TV shows.
 Here are 5 of my favorite shows that provide real representation to people of color and the queer community.

 One Day at Time (seasons 1-3 on Netflix, season 4 on Paramount+ and CBS)